Olive oil: Christianity

-The Roman Catholic, Orthodox and Anglican churches use olive oil for the Oil of Catechumens (used to bless and strengthen those preparing for Baptism) and Oil of the Sick (used to confer the Sacrament of Anointing of the Sick or Unction).
-Olive oil mixed with a perfuming agent such as balsam is consecrated by bishops as Sacred Chrism, which is used to confer the sacrament of Confirmation (as a symbol of the strengthening of the Holy Spirit), in the rites of Baptism and the ordination of priests and bishops, in the consecration of altars and churches, and, traditionally, in the anointing of monarchs at their coronation.
+The Roman Catholic, Eastern Orthodox and Anglican churches use olive oil for the oil of catechumens (used to bless and strengthen those preparing for baptism) and oil of the sick (used to confer the Sacrament of anointing of the sick or extreme unction).
+Olive oil mixed with a perfuming agent such as balsam is consecrated by bishops as sacred chrism, which is used to confer the sacrament of confirmation (as a symbol of the strengthening of the Holy Spirit), in the rites of baptism and the ordination of priests and bishops, in the consecration of altars and churches, and, traditionally, in the anointing of monarchs at their coronation.

-Eastern Orthodox Christians still use oil lamps in their churches, home prayer corners and in the cemeteries.
-A vigil lamp consists of a votive glass containing a half-inch of water and filled the rest with olive oil.
+Eastern Orthodox Christians still use oil lamps in their churches, home prayer corners, and cemeteries.
+A vigil lamp consists of a votive glass filled with olive oil, floating on a half-inch of water.
 The glass has a metal holder that hangs from a bracket on the wall or sits on a table.
 A cork float with a lit wick floats on the oil.
 To douse the flame, the float is carefully pressed down into the oil.
-Makeshift oil lamps can easily be made by soaking a ball of cotton in olive oil and forming it into a peak.
+Makeshift oil lamps can easily be made by soaking a cotton ball in olive oil and forming it into a peak.
 The peak is lit and then burns until all the oil is consumed, whereupon the rest of the cotton burns out.
 Olive oil is a usual offering to churches and cemeteries.

-The Church of Jesus Christ of Latter-day Saints uses virgin olive oil that has been blessed by the priesthood.
-This consecrated oil is used for anointing the sick.
+The Church of Jesus Christ of Latter-day Saints uses virgin olive oil that the priesthood has blessed for anointing the sick.

-Iglesia ni Cristo uses olive oil to anoint the sick (in Filipino: Pagpapahid ng Langis), it is blessed by minister or deacon by prayer before anointing to the sick.
-After anointing, the Elder prays for Thanksgiving.

 Judaism

 In Jewish observance, olive oil was the only fuel allowed to be used in the seven-branched menorah in the Mishkan service during the Exodus of the Tribes of Israel from Egypt, and later in the permanent Temple in Jerusalem.
-It was obtained by using only the first drop from a squeezed olive and was consecrated for use only in the Temple by the priests and stored in special containers.
-In modern times, although candles can be used to light the menorah at Hanukkah, oil containers are preferred, to imitate the original menorah.
+It was obtained by using only the first drop from a squeezed olive and consecrated for use only in the Temple by the priests and stored in special containers.
+In modern times, although candles can be used to light the menorah at Hanukkah, oil containers are preferred to imitate the original menorah.

-Olive oil was also used to prepare the holy anointing oil used for priests, kings, prophets, and others.
+In Judaism of Ancient Israel, olive oil was also used to prepare the holy anointing oil used for priests, kings, prophets, and others.